 As Slovenia is part of the EU and has signed the Schengen agreement, it shares a visa policy with all of the Schengen countries.
 At the moment, there are currently a number of foreign citizens able to visit Slovenia and the Schengen zone visa-free for up to 90 days.

 However, by the end of 2022, it is expected that these same foreign citizens will be required to obtain an ETIAS Europe visa waiver in order to travel to Slovenia and the Schengen Area for short stays.

-The European visa waiver for Slovenia ETIAS is a multiple entry travel authorization that permits the holder multiple entries to the Schengen zone during its validity.
+The European visa waiver for Slovenia, ETIAS, is a multiple entry travel authorization (not a visa) that permits the holder multiple entries to the Schengen zone during its validity.
 Holders of an ETIAS Slovenia can spend up to 90 consecutive days with each entry to the Schengen Area, within every 180-day period.
 It is valid for a total of 3 years from the date of approval.

 The Slovenia Europe visa waiver ETIAS permits the holder to travel to Schengen countries for purposes of business, tourism, transit, and medical treatment.